DoctorEww/software-assurance/Design.md

   - *Threat ID: 40* - Adam
     - Threat Name: 1.0 Bitwarden Desktop Application May be Subject to Elevation of Privilege Using Remote Code Execution
-    - Justification: Input validation and sanitization
+    - Justification: Input validation and sanitization is implemented to ensure clean input.
     - Existing Mitigations:
     - Notable Gap:

   - *Threat ID: 41* - Adam
     - Threat Name: Elevation by Changing the Execution Flow in 1.0 Bitwarden Desktop Application
-    - Justification: 	Input validation and sanitization
+    - Justification: Input validation and sanitization is used to sterilize all incoming data.
     - Existing Mitigations:
     - Notable Gap: